 Transit time:

-The transit time is a significant attribute to analyze pollinator’s efficiency.
-Transit time of the insect pollinators was varied during the blooming period and also varied from pollinator to pollinator.
+The transit time is a significant attribute to analyse pollinator’s efficiency.
+Transit time of the insect pollinators was varied during the blooming period and varied from pollinator to pollinator.
 In the year 2022, the maximum transit time (11.86 sec) was observed with A. florea followed by Amegilla cingulata, Megachile femoratella, Megachile sp., A. cerana, A. dorsata and minimum transit time (5.69 sec) was observed with A. mellifera.
 It was also observed minimum transit time of all the pollinators at the peak of blooming period and the maximum transit time at commencement and cessation of blooming period.
 The almost similar result trend was observed during 2023 except M. femoratella, and Megachile sp., and again, minimum transit time of all the pollinators was observed at the peak of blooming period and the maximum at commencement and cessation of blooming period.
 These data show A. mellifera wasted minimum time whereas wasted A. florea maximum during foraging.
 All the pollinators were wasted minimum time at the peak of blooming period whereas maximum during commencement and cessation of blooming period.

-During peak of the blooming period, more dens flower was available and flowers were available at the shorter distances.
+During peak of the blooming period, more dens flower was available, and flowers were available at the shorter distances.
 Therefore, pollinators might be visited maximum number of flowers per time bout.
 This result corroborates with observation that the number of flowers visited/foraging bouts.
 Foraging attributes vary among the pollinator’s species (Brunet, 2009; Ivey et al., 2003).
 This result is corroborated with the Singh, 2018.